 Pro Free and open source

-Inconsolata-g has been released under the Open Font License of SIL.
+Inconsolata-g has been released under the SIL Open Font License 1.1.

 Pro Fixes clashing of similar characters